Caleb S.

 Remind the Audience about the Main Points

 Here you describe your general outline in strong and precise sentences.
 Avoid adding any new information.
 In case you are writing about a major event that influenced the world, such as global warming.
-You should write a call to action and suggest what necessary steps need to be taken to overcome the issue.

 Draft a Concluding Sentence

 Like a convincing introduction; the conclusion should be catchy and compelling as well.
 Thus, pay attention to this section while writing a college or university essay.
-Describe the research outcomes, along with the importance of the essay’s arguments.

 Lastly, check out the examples available online.
 Consider the structure and vocabulary used by most authors to write a cause and effect essay conclusion.